tk3016/SI_GO_MIPOP_QR/Pre_processor_times/README.md

-This directory contains the csv files named by the solver configuration of CANON containing the information of the time spent in pre-processing in CANON for all instances considered.
+This directory contains the csv file named 'reformulation_times.csv' which provides the information of the time spent in reformulating in CANON for all instances and all configurations considered in this study.
-Please note the time spent in pre-processing includes the time taken to carry out quadratic reformulation, OBBT, feasibility pumps, PSD cuts and redundant quadratic cuts.